Cairnarvon/uptime/doc/index.rst

 All of the boottime_ helper functions will return a :class:`datetime.datetime` instance representing the boot time or :const:`None`, same as :func:`uptime.boottime`.
+They will also raise a :class:`RuntimeError` if the :mod:`datetime` module is unavailable.
 All of the uptime_ helper functions will return a number (probably a float) representing the uptime in seconds or :const:`None`, same as :func:`uptime.uptime`.

 Note that if :func:`uptime.uptime` or :func:`uptime.boottime` return :const:`None` for you, all of these functions will return :const:`None` as